Muaad1738/CI-CD/CI-CD.md

      - Port 3000 for Node.js applications.
      - Port 80 for HTTP traffic.

-## Continuous Delivery using EC2 Instance and Jenkins
+## Using EC2 Instance and Jenkins

-Outlines the steps for setting up Continuous Delivery (CD) using an EC2 instance and Jenkins.
+Outlines the steps for setting up using an EC2 instance and Jenkins.

 ### Provisioning EC2 Instance
 Use Jenkins to run this build with setting up the nginx server.